This page describes best practices for designing Cloud Spanner schemas to avoid hotspots and for loading data into Cloud Spanner.

 For example, suppose you want to maintain a last access timestamp column on rows

-Users data.
-The following table definition that uses a timestamp-based
+UserAccessLog table.
+The following table definition that uses a

-primary key as the first key part is an anti-pattern:
+timestamp-based primary key as the first key part is an anti-pattern if the

--- ANTI-PATTERN: USING A COLUMN WHOSE VALUE MONOTONICALLY INCREASES OR -- DECREASES AS THE FIRST KEY PART CREATE TABLE Users ( LastAccess TIMESTAMP NOT NULL, UserId INT64 NOT NULL, ... ) PRIMARY KEY (LastAccess, UserId);
+-- ANTI-PATTERN: USING A COLUMN WHOSE VALUE MONOTONICALLY INCREASES OR -- DECREASES AS THE FIRST KEY PART OF A HIGH WRITE RATE TABLE CREATE TABLE UserAccessLog ( LastAccess TIMESTAMP NOT NULL, UserId INT64 NOT NULL, ... ) PRIMARY KEY (LastAccess, UserId);

 The problem here is that rows will be written to this table in order of last access timestamp, and because last access timestamps are always increasing, they're always written to the end of the table.
 The hotspot is created because a single Cloud Spanner server will receive all of the writes, which overloads that one server.